Neuro-Symbolic Learning of Answer Set Programs from Raw Data: Experiments

 \section{Experiments}

 Our experiments address the following questions: (1) Can \ac{nsl} train both neural and symbolic components, learning general, expressive and interpretable knowledge from raw data?
 (2) Is \ac{nsl} vulnerable to becoming stuck in local optima when training with limited data?
 (3) Can \ac{nsl} learn the correct knowledge in large search spaces?
-(4) How does \ac{nsl} compare to the closest existing system $Meta_{Abd}$ on tasks both systems can solve?
+(4) How does \ac{nsl} compare to the closest existing system $Meta_{Abd}$?
 (5) How does \ac{nsl} compare to end-to-end neural networks?
-Finally, (6) can \ac{nsl} solve tasks with computational complexity $\geq$ P that other systems can't solve?
+Finally, (6) can \ac{nsl} learn expressive solutions to complex tasks that would be difficult to represent with other systems?

 To answer these questions, we consider three problem domains; Cumulative Arithmetic, Two-Digit Arithmetic, and the Hitting Set problem.
 The Cumulative Arithmetic tasks follow \cite{ijcai2021-254} and enable a comparison to $Meta_{Abd}$, where \ac{nsl} achieves state-of-the-art performance, thus addressing question 4.
-To concretely demonstrate the contribution of \ac{nsl}, the other domains require learning more expressive knowledge that $Meta_{Abd}$ can't learn, including negation as failure, and choice rules.
+To concretely demonstrate the contribution of \ac{nsl}, the other domains require learning more expressive knowledge that $Meta_{Abd}$ can't learn, including negation as failure, choice rules, and programs with multiple answer sets.
 We demonstrate \ac{nsl} trains both neural and symbolic components successfully, outperforms fully neural baselines, and learns the correct knowledge in large search spaces.
 This addresses questions 1, 3, and 5.
 Question 2 is also addressed here, where a reduced amount of training data is used in the Two-Digit Arithmetic domain, and \ac{nsl} is able to train successfully under these conditions.
 Question 6 is addressed in the Hitting Set domain, where \ac{nsl} is able to solve an NP-complete problem and genererate \textit{all} the hitting sets of a given collection, despite learning from binary labels.
-This is not possible with the other approaches.